YichenLi-Hust/YichenLi-Hust.github.io/_pages/about.md

 **PS: If you are interested in collaborating with me or want to have a chat, always feel free to contact me through e-mail, <ins>QQ</ins>: 243840749, or <ins>Wechat</ins>: ycli_hust**

 ## 🔥 News
+- 2025.03: 🎉🎉 One paper was accepted by IEEE TPAMI.
 - 2025.01: 🎉🎉 One paper was accepted by WWW'25.
 - 2025.01: 🎉🎉 I became a Ph.D.
 Candidate!
 - 2024.12: 🎉🎉 One paper was accepted by JSEP (Corresponding Author).